unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Parameters

 - `-k --key` (required): Key of property to set as UNIK property.
 See [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)
 - `-V --value` (required): Value of property to set as UNIK property.
+See [allowed property value format](/uns-use-the-network/cheatsheet.html#property-values-of-unik)
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.